- Blogtober Came Early | Day 1/30

 Blogging presents a powerful platform for curating stories about life in Africa.
-As with other forms of online creative expression, it has low barrier entry which means anyone can start a blog.
+As with other forms of online creative expression, it has a low barrier entry, which means anyone can start a blog.
 This could be a challenge to a readership that has to sieve through mediocre content to get to the value they are looking for.
-However, easy accessibility is a huge advantage to anyone looking online for an opportunity to give their thoughts voice, shape and colour without jumping through hoops.
+However, easy accessibility is a huge advantage to anyone looking online for an opportunity to give their thoughts voice, shape, and colour without jumping through hoops.

 Blogging evolved from keeping a personal diary to earning a living out of it.
 Every blogger I know has a unique story as to why they started blogging and the reasons to stay on evolve from one person to another.
-There is a large percentage of African bloggers such as Linda Ikeji who have made strategic moves with their creative work and are now earning large sums.
+Many African bloggers such as Linda Ikeji have made strategic moves with their creative work and are now earning large sums.

-Most have monetized their sites making big bucks from Adsense and its equivalents or doing collaborations with brands.
+Most have monetized their sites making big bucks from Adsense and its equivalents or are collaborating with brands.
 Bloggers were the earliest pioneers of the influencer culture.
 Now they earn money from every sponsored blog post or Instagram picture or tweet.
-They speak at conferences, conduct niche blogging classes and sell products.
+They speak at conferences, conduct niche blogging classes, and sell products.

 Several online communities in Africa connect people to blogs and bloggers to other bloggers.
 Afrobloggers, for example, has done a commendable job in aiding this.
-Look at us, bloggers from all over the continent surrounded by like-minded individuals, taking advantage of freedom spaces offered by the web to share different ideas and opinions on this #WinterABC blogging challenge, and make connections with our readers while at it.
+Look at us, bloggers from all over the continent surrounded by like-minded individuals, taking advantage of the web’s freedom spaces to share different ideas and opinions on this #WinterABC blogging challenge and make connections with our readers while at it.
 This is the true essence of community.
 Long may it flex.

 Each year oversees a succession of Internet shutdowns across Africa as governments aim to cap the spectrum of acceptable opinion and freedom of expression.
 Bloggers and activists have served time for this.
 Some countries have shamelessly put up exorbitant fees for registering a blog/website.